openhab/openhab-python/README.md

 | list                      | Set           |
 | Item                      | Item          |

+### Configuration

+Check via Web UI => Settings / Add-on Settings / Python Scripting

+### Console

+The [openHAB Console](https://www.openhab.org/docs/administration/console.html) provides access to additional features of these Add-on.

+1. `pythonscripting info` is showing you additional data like version numbers, activated features and used path locations
+2. `pythonscripting console` provides an interactive python console where you can try live python features
+3. `pythonscripting update` allowes you to check, list, update or downgrade your helper lib
+4. `pythonscripting pip` allowes you check, install or remove external python modules<br/>These feature is only available if [VEnv is enabled](#enabling-venv)

 ### Enabling VEnv

 VEnv based python runtimes are optional, but needed to provide support for additional modules via 'pip' and for native modules.
 To activate this feature, simply follow the steps below.

-1. Login into [openhab console](https://www.openhab.org/docs/administration/console.html) and check your current pythonscripting environment by calling 'pythonscripting info'<br/><br/>Important values are:
+1. Login into [openHAB console](https://www.openhab.org/docs/administration/console.html) and check your current pythonscripting environment by calling 'pythonscripting info'<br/><br/>Important values are:

 - `GraalVM version: 24.2.1`
 - `VEnv path: /openhab/userdata/cache/org.openhab.automation.pythonscripting/venv`<br/><br/>These values are needed during the next step.